Paid Memberships – Can You Buy Loyalty?

 1. Increased customer engagement

 Well-designer paid programs offer members a huge variety of benefits and activities, available only to them.
 Once the customer gets such an invitation, knowing it’s something he or she paid for, there is a much bigger chance that the message will be read, and acknowledged, and the person will decide to participate in the activity.
-An interesting article about how people value something more when they perceive themselves to be its owner is here.

 2. Increase in purchase frequency